alealejandro1/obsidian_brain/TECHNICAL/GRAPH/The Practitioner's Guide to Graph Data - notes.md

 Filtering for unwanted stuff: Wrong genre, movies already watched (especially if rated poorly)

 ## Epilogue: Next steps to study
-* Graph Algorithms ~ centrality, coloring
+* Graph Algorithms ~ centrality, coloring, etc. ~ usually requires global computation
-* Distributed Graphs
+* Distributed Graphs ~ too big to fit in one machine, how to handle availability and consistency
-* Graph Theory
+* Graph Theory ~ math
-* Network Theory
+* Network Theory ~ scale-free networks, dynamics that shape those natural graphs,

+A nice point of Network Theory and Scale-free behavior is **preferential attachment** where a new user in Twitter likely will add a celebrity and not a random user.
+The rich get richer and the poor get poorer phenomena.